dfkaye/xyz/README.md

 __still being worked out__

-this means force all downstream dependencies to load an aliased path.
+this means we force all downstream dependencies to load an aliased path.

 ## content security policy

 __still being worked out__

-CSP is the ES6 co-conspirator meant to make life better but which actually raises the barrier to understanding and productivity by exposing developers to more footguns and pitfalls.
+CSP is a ES6 co-conspirator meant to make life better but actually raises one more barrier to understanding and productivity by exposing developers to more footguns and pitfalls.

 that said, CSP headers allow clients to disable script evaluation by default, which means `Function()` can't be used.